-The Fund exists to provide Chamber members direct financial assistance toward specific initiatives that support the growth or strengthening of small businesses in Thunder Bay.
+To provide Chamber members direct financial assistance toward specific initiatives that support the growth or strengthening of small businesses in Thunder Bay.

-The amount donated by the membership in 1997 ($14,075) to Development Thunder Bay, as approved by the membership at the January 28, 1998 Annual General Meeting, serves as the initial deposit in the Development Fund.
+he amount donated by the membership in 1997 ($14,075) to Development Thunder Bay, as approved by the membership at the January 28, 1998 Annual General Meeting, serves as the initial deposit in the Development Fund.
 Further funds collected from the membership for economic development, as outlined on the membership fee schedule, during 1998 and into the future, will be allocated to this economic development fund.

 To assist economic development in Thunder Bay and area.